dennybritz/deeplearning-papernotes/teaching-machines-to-read-and-comprehend.md

 - How does document length affect the Deep LSTM reader?
 The appendix shows an anlysis for attention models, but not for the Deep LSTM.
 A goal of the paper was to show that attention mechanisms are well suited for long documents because the fixed vector encoding is a bottleneck.
 The reuslts here aren't clear.
 - Are the gradient truncated?
 I can't imagine the network is unrolled for 2000 steps.
 The training parameters details don't mention this.
-- The mathematical notation in this paper is horrible.
+- The mathematical notation in this paper needs some love.
 The concepts are relatively simple, but the formulas are hard to parse.
 - What if you limited the output vocabulary to words appearing in the query document?
 - Can you apply the same "attention-based embedding" mechanism to text classification?